nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    Pie chart is reverted to the state prior to the previous command.

 ### Account-level commands
+Basic instructions to test account-level commands of _Common Cents_.
 1. Adding a new unique account
    1. Prerequisite: Ensure no accounts in Common Cents has the name `New Account`.